 Is Salt Good, or Bad for Us?

-Did you know that the sea salt content of the oceans is similar to the salt content of our own blood?
+Sea salt content of the oceans is similar to the salt content of our own blood.

 We all know already that our body is 75% water.